Violence affects some 1.7 billion children every year,

 What costs do the conference fees cover?

-Conference fees take into account the cost of all programme activities, as well as essential amenities for the duration of the conference, including accommodation, meals, and ground transport within Myanmar.
-Conference fees do not include the cost of air travel to and from Myanmar, visa applications, or travel insurance.
+The conference fee takes into account the cost of all programme activities, as well as essential amenities for the duration of the conference, including accommodation, meals, and ground transport in Thailand.
+The conference fee does not include the cost of air travel to and from Thailand, visa applications, or travel insurance.

 Who can join the YFCC?